jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 8. **Configuration Documentation**: Document all configuration options, their default values, and expected formats to make the system easier to configure correctly.

+9. **Sensitive Information Handling**: Use specialized types like `SecretStr` for sensitive information to prevent accidental exposure in logs or error messages.

 ## Data Processing and Transformation

 1. **Internationalization**: Consider different regional formats when handling numeric and date data.
 Implement robust parsing for different number formats (e.g., US vs. European).